merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 This MAG is quite fragmented, with many short contigs.
 There is quite a lot of variability across the contigs' read recruitment statistics, but overall it seems like few reads mapped to any single contig, yielding low detection and coverage scores.
 But we want to know whether _the genome as a whole_ is present in this metagenome -- how can we get similar statistics for the entire MAG?

 If you look at the program help page, you might notice that you could also elect to compute these metrics on a per-gene level or a per-genome level.
 Let's do it again to get genome-level stats.
-We will need to make a collection-txt file to tell anvi'o that all contigs in the contigs database belong to our _Trichodesmium sp._ genome:
+We will need to make a {% include ARTIFACT name="collection-txt" %} file to tell anvi'o that all contigs in the contigs database belong to our _Trichodesmium sp._ genome:

 ```bash
 # extract the contig names from the FASTA file (removing the initial '>' character)